brillout/wildcard-api/docs/readme.template.md

 // The URL of the Node.js server that serves the API config.serverUrl = null;

-// The base URL of Wildcard HTTP requests config.baseUrl = '/_telefunc/';
+// The base URL of Telefunc HTTP requests config.baseUrl = '/_telefunc/';

 // Whether the endpoint arguments are always passed in the HTTP body